moosearch/kindle-book-extractor/README.md

     .\venv\Scripts\python.exe .\main.py

 This runs the script with default parameters.
+You can also activate the python virtual environment and run it as such:

+    python .\main.py

 ### Notes for Both Methods